-Our pricing and underwriting strategies and decisions, made in conjunction within a program called Strategic Risk Management, are designed to enhance both our competitive position and our profit potential.
-Pricing sophistication, which underlies our Strategic Risk Management program, uses a number of risk evaluation factors including insurance scoring, to the extent permissible by regulations, based on information that is obtained from credit reports.
-Our updated auto risk evaluation pricing model was implemented for 25 states in 2011 and these implementations will continue in other states throughout 2012.
+Our pricing and underwriting strategies and decisions are designed to enhance both our competitive position and our profit potential.
+Sophisticated pricing uses a number of risk evaluation factors including insurance scoring, to the extent permissible by regulations, based on information that is obtained from credit reports.
+Our updated auto risk evaluation pricing model was implemented for 9 states in 2012.
 Our pricing strategy involves marketplace pricing and underwriting decisions that are based on these risk evaluation models and an evaluation of competitors.
-We will utilize pricing sophistication to increase our price competiveness to a greater share of target customers.
-We call this price optimization and it includes using underwriting information, pricing and discounts to achieve a higher close rate.
+We will utilize sophisticated pricing to increase our price competiveness to a greater share of target customers.
+A combination of underwriting information, pricing and discounts are used to achieve a higher close rate on quotes.
+We will also use these factors on our non-standard business to offer competitive prices to customers with risk profiles indicating greater likelihood of renewal.

-We will also continue to provide a range of discounts to attract more target customers.
-For the Allstate brand auto and homeowners business, we continue to improve our mix of customers towards those customers that have better retention and thus potentially present more favorable prospects for profitability over the course of their relationships with us.
-For homeowners, we will address rate adequacy and improve underwriting and claim effectiveness.
-Our comprehensive strategic review of our homeowners insurance business is ongoing.
+We also continue to enhance our pricing to attract a larger share of customers.
+For the Allstate brand auto and homeowners business, we continue to shift our mix towards customers that have better retention and thus potentially present more favorable prospects for profitability over the course of their relationship with us.
+For homeowners, we continue to address rate adequacy and improve underwriting and claim effectiveness.
+We also consider various strategic options to improve our homeowners insurance business returns.

-The Allstate Protection segment also includes a separate organization called Emerging Businesses which comprises Business Insurance (commercial products for small business owners), Consumer Household (specialty products including motorcycle, boat, renters and condominium insurance policies), Allstate Dealer Services (insurance and non-insurance products sold primarily to auto dealers), Allstate Roadside Services (retail and wholesale roadside assistance products) and Ivantage (insurance agency).
-Premiums written by Emerging Businesses were \$2.49 billion in 2011 compared to \$2.43 billion in 2010.
-We expect we will continue to accelerate profitable growth in Emerging Businesses during 2012.
+Allstate brand also includes Emerging Businesses which comprises Consumer Household (specialty auto products including motorcycle, trailer, motor home and off-road vehicle insurance policies and specialty property products including renter, landlord, boat, umbrella, manufactured home and condominium insurance policies), Allstate Roadside Services (roadside assistance products), Allstate Dealer Services (guaranteed automobile protection and vehicle service products sold primarily through auto dealers), Ivantage (insurance agency) and Commercial Lines (commercial products for small business owners).
+Premiums written by Emerging Businesses were \$2.56 billion in 2012 compared to \$2.49 billion in 2011.